keboola/connection-docs/components/writers/bi-tools/tableau/index.md

 Both approaches are interchangeable though.

-Our Getting Started tutorial will guide you through the process of [writing data from KBC to Tableau](/tutorial/write/).
+Our Getting Started tutorial will guide you through the process of [writing data from Keboola Connection to Tableau](/tutorial/write/).
 You can also watch our [Tableau Integration Demo](https://www.youtube.com/watch?v=FS1nndJ0vyQ) on YouTube.

 ## Configuration
 [Create a new configuration](/components/#creating-component-configuration) of the **Tableau** writer.